omjiverma/CPP-Data-Structures-and-Algorithms-from-Scratch/README.md

 - [📜 License](#license)

 ## 🔍 Introduction
 Welcome to my Data Structures and Algorithms (DSA) repository!
 This is a personal project where I document my study journey as I learn and practice various DSA concepts.
-The content here includes notes, code implementations, and references to resources that have helped me understand DSA better.
+The content here includes notes, code implementations in C, and references to resources that have helped me understand DSA better.

 ## ❓ Why This Repository?
 - To serve as a reference for myself and others who are learning DSA.